 Taylor Benefits Insurance has been revolutionizing the healthcare insurance industry in Pennsylvania for over 25 years.
-We are the leader in group health insurance and provide the most affordable and comprehensive employee benefit packages.
-Not only do we offer versatile and comprehensive policies handpicked exclusively for your company, but we also offer around the clock, top-notch service, so you will always have an agent available to help with your insurance needs.
+We are the leader in group health insurance and provide the most affordable and comprehensive employee benefits packages.
+Not only do we offer versatile and comprehensive policies handpicked exclusively for your company, but we also offer around-the-clock, top-notch service, so you will always have an agent available to help with your insurance needs.

 The ACA made many changes to health insurance for employees of large companies.
-While most already provided coverage to their workers, the ACA ensures that all plans meet specific standards for services and affordability.
-For example, the Affordability requirement limits the amount of premiums that subscribers can be required to pay.
-The maximum is 9.61 percent of a subscriber’s gross income for individual coverage.
-That means that if an employee has a salary of $50,000, the maximum charge for their share is $4,800 annually.
+While most companies already provided coverage to their workers, the ACA ensures that all plans meet specific standards for services and affordability.
+For example, the affordability requirement limits the amount of premiums that subscribers can be required to pay.
+The maximum is 9.12 percent of a subscriber’s gross income for individual coverage.
+That means that if an employee has a salary of $50,000, the maximum charge for their share is $4,560 annually.

 Also, the ACA lists ten essential benefits that all plans must cover: